Learning with Delayed Payoffs in Population Games using Kullback-Leibler Divergence Regularization: Learning Nash Equilibrium with Delayed Payoffs

 Recall that $\lim_{t \to \infty} \|\dot x(t) \|_2 = 0$ implies $\lim_{t \to \infty} \alpha_{x,p}(t) = 0$ and $\lim_{t \to \infty} \beta_{x,p}(t) = 0$.
-Hence, by \eqref{eq:convergence_to_PE_implications}, the following term vanishes as $t$ tends to infinity.
+Hence, by \eqref{eq:convergence_to_PE_implications}, the following term vanishes as $t$ tends to infinity:

 Consequently, either we can find $t_{l+1}$ satisfying \eqref{eq:parameter_update_rule} or the state $x(t)$ converges to $\theta_l$, i.e., $\lim_{t \to \infty} \mathcal D(x(t) \,\|\, \theta_l) = 0$.
-However, by Proposition~\ref{proposition:convergence_to_PE} and Definition~\ref{def:perturbed_nash}, the latter case implies that $\theta_l$ needs to be the Nash equilibrium and, hence, the limit point of $x(t)$.
-In conclusion, for both of the cases, resorting to Lemma~\ref{lemma:stability}, the convergence of the social state $x(t)$ to the Nash equilibrium set is guaranteed.
+However, by Proposition~\ref{proposition:convergence_to_PE} and Definition~\ref{def:perturbed_nash}, the latter case implies that $\theta_l$ must be the Nash equilibrium and, hence, the limit point of $x(t)$.
+In conclusion, for both cases, by applying Lemma~\ref{lemma:stability}, the convergence of the social state $x(t)$ to the Nash equilibrium set is guaranteed.
 In what follows, we only consider the case where the parameter update rule \eqref{eq:parameter_update_rule} yields an infinite sequence.